Arranging Scenes In The Stripboard View

 See below for details on duplicating scenes, or groups of scenes.

-TIP: You can also bring up the delete button quickly using the standard iOS shortcut of swiping from left to right along a strip.
+To delete a scene you can use the standard iOS shortcut of swiping from right to left across a strip.

 To change the scene order enter Schedule mode, then tap and hold the three-bar icon to the right of a strip and drag it into position.
-As you move the scenes or day markers around, the daily totals are instantly updated to show how many 8ths of a page are scheduled.
+As you move the scenes or day markers around, the totals are instantly updated to show how many pages are scheduled for each day

 TIP: You may find it useful to change your device orientation when arranging the scene order.
 In Landscape mode you can read more information for each scene, whereas in Portrait mode you can see more of the strips.

-Now tap and hold the three bar icon on a selected strip, and drag it to the position you wish to move the selected strips to (only one strip is seen to move, as showing multiple strips would obscure the location you were moving them to.)
-They are all grouped together in the new position when you release them.
+Now tap and hold the three bar icon on a selected strip, and drag it to the position you wish to move the strips to (for clarity, only one strip is seen to move) When you release the strip, they will all be grouped together at the new position.

 TIP: This is a great way of, say, gathering all the shots for a specific location together, or moving all the shots for a particular shooting day to a new place in the schedule if the order changes.